OpenTreeOfLife/reference-taxonomy/doc/method/results.md

-[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonym database) - ideally we would have all senses of each HHDB polysemy, in the right places]
+[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonym database) - ideally we would have all senses of each HHDB hemihomonym, in the right places]

 ### Backbone quality